 Every spare moment he had was spent at the beach, and it was there in 1997 that Rob first met one of his now oldest mates who taught him everything he needed to know about shooting surfing.
 That’s what surfing does, it introduces you to a broad cross section of society and this in turn provides opportunities.

 So there it was, Rob’s photographic career began while bobbing around in the wild waves of Hawaii’s world famous Banzai Pipeline.
 Those years taught him about commitment, creativity, problem solving and passion, which are the four elements Rob most loves and finds most important in photography.

 These days Rob is shooting a range of work for lifestyle, food and advertising clients and the stoke hasn’t disappeared.
-He’s worked with brands like Sunbeam, Nestle, Uncle Toby’s, Arnott’s, Coles and Cadbury’s and his work has featured in magazines such as The Weekend Australian, Wish, Delicious, Taste.com, Cuisine and Harpers Bazaar.
+He’s worked with brands like Sunbeam, Nestle, Uncle Toby’s, Arnott’s, Coles, Oporto, Uber Eats and Cadbury’s and his work has featured in magazines such as The Weekend Australian, Wish, Delicious, Good Food, Cuisine and Harpers Bazaar.
 Rob has also photographed books for many of the top Australian chefs and health authors like Matt Moran, Pete Evans, Manu Feildel, Silvia Colloca, Michelle Bridges, Justine Schofield and Magdalena Roze.